czim/laravel-paperclip/README.md

 Make sure that `paperclip.storage.base-urls.<your storage disk>` is set, so valid URLs to stored content are returned.

+### Hooks Before and After Processing

+It is possible to 'hook' into the paperclip goings on when files are processed.
+This may be done by using the `before` and/or `after` configuration keys.
+Before hooks are called after the file is uploaded and stored locally, but before variants are processed; after hooks are called when all variants have been processed.

+More information and examples are in [the config section](CONFIG.md).

 ## Differences with Stapler